A person's points to cut out. Pain points on the human body: detailed diagram and training video

 Figure 1.
 Pain points - places where nerve endings come close to the skin

-Vulnerabilities on the neck and head
+Vulnerable spots on the neck and head

 The most sensitive areas of the head are:

 1. Eyes: one of the most vulnerable parts human body.
-In self-defense, you can use a special pepper spray or simply press on the eyeballs with two fingers.
-The enemy will be neutralized, and the victim will have time to flee.
+For self-defense, you can use a special pepper spray or simply press on the eyeballs with two fingers.
+The enemy will be neutralized, and the victim will have time to escape.

 Figure 2.
-The head is one of the most vulnerable places.
+The head is one of the most vulnerable places

 Points on the arms, chest and shoulder girdle